-Building BlockFi’s mobile design system 2.0 that supports all user interfaces across React, iOS, and Android platforms.
+Building a new mobile-focused design system that scales to support all user interfaces across React, iOS, and Android platforms.

 Product Designer, Design Systems

-As the second designer to come in and support design systems, my focus gradually grew from designing new components and assets to include the creation of design tokens, creating a11y standards, and adding clear information architecture to our design system; all while working closely with lead feature designers and engineers to build the best product we could.
+As the second designer to come in and support design systems, my focus gradually grew from designing new components and assets to include the creation of design tokens, creating a11y standards, and adding clear information architecture to our design system; all while working closely with lead feature designers and engineers to align DS with feature needs.

 1 Product Design Lead, 2 Product Designers